These terms and conditions only apply to passengers with point of origin departure in USA

 - Customers, who do not use each flight coupon, use flight coupons out of sequence or have an unused segment in the itinerary may cause the reservation to be cancelled.
-Customers are advised to call Icelandair to cancel a segment should their travel plans change.

 - Members of the Icelandair Saga Club (frequent flyer) program can view a Saga Club membership guide online.
 The membership guide outlines the rules, restrictions and redemption of points.
 There are blackout dates and limited seats available at Value Award levels.

 - Customers may request information regarding our general aircraft configuration at any time.
 Icelandair agents are able to provide information regarding exit row seating, seating for physically-challenged passengers, seat configuration, average seat size and pitch.
 Telephone reservations agents, upon request, will provide the customer with seat information including the average seat size by class of service.
 The information is accessible in the Direct Reference System through the computer reservation system.

 - Information regarding the Icelandair Saga Club program can be found in the following locations: